isomerpages/gb-assist/_gov-assist/3c-grants.md

 TIP-iT supports tourism companies in employee upgrading and talent and leadership development.

 <a href="https://www.stb.gov.sg/content/stb/en/assistance-and-licensing/grants-overview/training-industry-professionals-in-tourism-tip-it.html" target="_blank" style="color:#037e8a">Find out more</a>

+#### Water Efficiency Fund (WEF)

+The WEF provides funding to local non-domestic water users to enable them to improve water efficiency in their premises.
+These projects include water efficiency assessment, pilot study, recycling and adoption of water efficient equipment.

+<a href="https://www.pub.gov.sg/savewater/atwork/efficiencymeasures" target="_blank" style="color:#037e8a">Find out more</a>

 #### Workforce Training and Upgrading